-State Bank of India (SBI) organizes the recruitment process for the post of Probationary Officer (PO) every year across the country.
+State Bank of India (SBI) organizes the recruitment process for the post of Probationary Officer (PO) every year for its branches across the country (SBI PO 2021).
 Lakhs of applicants aspire to become a PO in SBI as it is one of the most coveted and reputed jobs in the banking industry.

 The selection procedure includes three stages, namely: